bbcarchdev/libcluster/README.md

 +-------+----------------+--------+
 ```

-Thus in this cluster, there are a total of seven threads.
+Thus in this cluster, there are a total of seven workers.

-The aim of libcluster is for each thread within the cluster to be able to
+The aim of libcluster is for each worker thread or process within the cluster
-obtain this total, its cluster-unique index, and be notified when either
+to be able to obtain this total, its cluster-wide index, and be notified when
-changes.
-In this example, the second thread of node3 is 4/7, while the only
+either changes.
+In this example, the second worker of node3 is #4, while the
-thread of node2 is 2/7.
+only worker of node2 is #2.
 With a consistent snapshot of the combination of
-cluster-wide thread index and total thread count, applications can divide
+cluster-wide worker index and total worker count, applications can effectively
-work between nodes.
+divide work between nodes.

 Applications using libcluster do not have to be multi-threaded, although
 depending upon the clustering type in use, it may launch and manage its own
-threads.
+threads for housekeeping.

 Cluster connections are configured with:

 * A cluster *key*: an identifier which identifies the cluster (typically the application name)
 * A cluster *environment*: an identifier which differentiates different environments (e.g., `production`, `dev`, etc.)
 * An instance *identifier*: a value unique to this specific instance (by default, a UUID is generated for the instance, but applications can override this)
-* An instance *thread count*: the number of worker threads or sub-processes this instance is responsible for (by default, this is set to one, but applications which use worker thread or sub-process pools can specify different values)
+* An instance *worker count*: the number of worker threads or sub-processes this instance is responsible for (by default, this is set to one, but applications which use worker thread or sub-process pools can specify different values)

 For static clusters (that is, clusters where nodes do not directly co-ordinate,
 but the same fixed configuration is applied to all members of the cluster),
 each node is also configured with:

-* The base thread index: the numeric index from (0..total-1) of the first thread of this node within the cluster.
+* The base worker index for this member: the numeric index from (0..total-1) of the first thread of this node within the cluster.
-* The total thread count: the total number of threads in the whole cluster.
+* The total worker count: the total number of workers in the whole cluster.

+It is the administrator's responsibility to ensure that all members of the
+cluster are configured identically.
+Depending upon the application, the
+effects of mismatches may trigger very undesirable effects (for example, if
+the worker indices are used for partitioning a work queue, a mismatch might
+mean that some jobs are never processed, while two or members compete over
+the same jobs).

 For dynamic clusters, libcluster uses [etcd](https://github.com/coreos/etcd)
 to coordinate membership and determine the thread indices and totals.
 Rather
-than statically configuring the base thread index and total count as with
+than statically configuring the base worker index and total count as with
 static clusters, applications instead provide the base URI of the etcd server
 (or proxy).

-When configured in this fashion, each node launches 'ping' and 'balancer'
+When configured in this fashion, libcluster on each node launches 'ping' and
-threads.
-The ping thread periodically writes to a key in an etcd directory,
+'balancer' house-keeping threads.
+The ping thread periodically writes to a key
-where the key's name is the instance identifier and the key's value is the
+in an etcd directory, where the key's name is the instance identifier and the
-per-instance thread count.
-The key's TTL is set so that if the application
+key's value is the per-instance worker count.
+The key's TTL is set so that if
-unexpectedly terminates, the entry will eventually vanish.
+the application unexpectedly terminates, the entry will eventually vanish.

 Meanwhile, the 'balancer' thread monitors the same etcd directory for changes.
 When they occur, the list of instances is retrieved and sorted, and the